-I’m an entrepreneurial writer and digital strategist, with a focus on careers.
+I’m Alexis Grant — an entrepreneurial writer and digital strategist, with a focus on careers.
 All of my work falls under one umbrella: helping YOU create the life you want to live.

 I’m fascinated by the new world of (online) work and how we can use it to our advantage.
 But I don’t just write about this topic; I also live it.

 How?
 By creating digital guides and courses that help go-getters achieve their dreams.
-I also help small businesses with email marketing, social media and blogging, including serving as managing editor of Brazen Careerist’s blog.
+Through my company, Socialexis, I also help small businesses with blogging, email marketing and social media, which includes serving as managing editor of Brazen Careerist’s blog.
 I’m transparent about how I’m making a living on my own terms, so you can figure out how to do it, too.

-Keen to work with me?
-Learn about my services here.
+Keen to work with me and my team?
+Learn about our services here.